JameelQureshi/WrnchDemo/Assets/Plugins/wrnchAI/doc/GettingStarted.md

 ### Prerequisites

-For both the CPU ang GPU version, wrDemo.exe will be located in `Assets/Plugins/wrnchAI/bin` and should be running.
+For both the CPU and GPU version, wrDemo.exe will be located in `Assets/Plugins/wrnchAI/bin`.
+Run this program from outside Unity after installing the prerequisites to make sure everything is working correctly.

 #### GPU:
  The GPU version requires to have CUDA 10.1 installed and configured in the `%PATH%` environment variable.
 See https://developer.nvidia.com/cuda-downloads for downloads and installation steps.

 #### CPU:
  The CPU version comes with all the dependencies included.
-In order to run the plugin in editor, the folder `Assets/Plugins/wrnchAI/bin/` must be added to the `%PATH%` environment variable.
-The `%PATH%` being reloaded at every loggin, logging out and back in will be required.

 ### Running an application
 For Windows, before running this scene, make sure you setup your video source at least once in the PoseManager inspector.

 ### Standalone game
 The provided desktopScene can run either in editor or standalone mode.
 For standalone mode, you will have to copy the content of `Assets/Plugins/wrnchAI/bin` from the wrnchAI package into \<appname\>_Data/Plugins.
 For the CPU version, if the dlls are located next to the game executable there is no need to modify the `%PATH%`.